 How to Perform the Clean

-The Clean is traditionally thought of as an Olympic lift because it is traditionally accomplished using a barbell and plate free weight.
+The Clean is traditionally thought of like an Olympic lift because it is traditionally accomplished using a barbell and plate free weight.
 However, the Clean can be modified in many ways using a variety of tools and modified pieces of equipment.
 The clean is a complex exercise.
-It is best to think of each exercise based on it’s most effective and efficient technique.
-The clean involves the set up, explosive execution, and controlled return to the floor (finish), regardless of the type of equipment used to perform the clean (dumbbells, kettle bells, barbell with free weight plates, sand bags, etc., or as demonstrated in this video — the Core Bag).
+It is best to think of each exercise based on it’s the most effective and efficient technique.
+The clean involves the setup, explosive execution, and controlled return to the floor (finish), regardless of the type of equipment used to perform the clean (dumbbells, kettlebells, a barbell with free weight plates, sandbags, etc., or as demonstrated in this video — the Core Bag).